flutter-form-builder-ecosystem/form_builder_validators/README.md

 - `FormBuilderValidators.dateTime()` - requires the field's value to be a valid date time.
 - `FormBuilderValidators.date()` - requires the field's value to be a valid date string.
 - `FormBuilderValidators.time()` - requires the field's value to be a valid time string.
+- `FormBuilderValidators.timeZone()` - requires the field's value to be a valid time zone.

 ### File validators